 Q. When should I begin receiving my temporary total disability benefits for my work-related injury?

-A. Your employer or their insurance company is legally required to begin payment of TTD within 14 days from the date you informed your employer of your work injury under the provisions of the Illinois Workers Compensation Act.
+- Your employer or their insurance company is legally required to begin payment of TTD within 14 days from the date you informed your employer of your work injury under the provisions of the Illinois Workers’ Compensation Act.

 Q. Can I be fired for applying for workers’ compensation?

-A. Illinois law prohibits an employer from firing an injured employee for exercising his/her right to compensation under the Illinois Worker’s Compensation Act.
-Firing employees for exercising their rights under the Act may give rise to a separate legal action against the employer.
+- Illinois law prohibits an employer from firing an injured employee for exercising his/her right to compensation under the Illinois Workers’ Compensation Act.
+Firing employees for exercising their rights under the act may give rise to a separate legal action against the employer.

-A. A third party claim involves a work injury which may have been caused or contributed to by someone who is not a co-employee.
-For example, a delivery driver involved in a crash will have a workers compensation claim because the crash occurred on the job and he may have a third party claim if the crash was the fault of the other driver.
+- A third-party claim involves a work injury that may have been caused or contributed to by someone who is not a co-employee.
+For example, a delivery driver involved in a crash will have a workers’ compensation claim because the crash occurred on the job, and he may have a third-party claim if the crash was the fault of the other driver.

-A. Do the smart thing.
-Consult with an experienced attorney who concentrates his/her practice on worker’s compensation law.
+- Do the smart thing.
+Consult with an experienced attorney who concentrates his/her practice on workers’ compensation law.

 Q. Can I choose my own doctor or hospital to treat my work-related injury?

-A. Yes, although certain restrictions are specified in the Illinois Workers’ Compensation Act.
-Contact a worker’s compensation attorney to make sure you know what these restrictions are.
+- Yes, although certain restrictions are specified in the Illinois Workers’ Compensation Act.
+Contact a workers’ compensation attorney to make sure you know what these restrictions are.
 Your employer is responsible for 100% of all reasonable and necessary medical, surgical and hospital expenses.

 Q. If I choose my own doctor for my work-related injury, do I have to pay?